Nexity: European expansion and refocus: Nexity era

 As a new independent company, CGIS difficulties continued.
 It sold its hotels to Accor and Pierre & Vacances and a number of its La Défense buildings to Unibail.
 In 2000, CGIS was sold in a management buyout backed by CDC Ixis Capital, LBO France, and Lehman Brothers, changing its name to Nexity.
 In 2001, the Spanish subsidiary was created (even though operations there were made with French property since the 1990s), as well as the Portuguese].
 In 2002, Nexity Belgium was established.
 In 2003, Nexity separated itself from its engineering services branch, Cotebo, in order to focus on property services and development.
 In January 2004, it strengthened its relatively weak real estate services sector with the purchase of Saggel.

 In July 2007, the Nexity shareholders approved the issuance of 19997501 shares, representing a 38.2 percent stake, for the Caisse Nationale des Caisses d'Epargne et de Prévoyance (CNCE), through the Groupe Caisse d'Epargne (GCE), in exchange of a 25 percent of Crédit Foncier de France, 31.9 percent of Eurosic and 100 percent of CGE Immobilier services division, including Lamy.
 Later, CNCE (currently Groupe BPCE) expanded its stake to 41.4 percent.

 In January 2009, Nexity sold its stake in Crédit Foncier to CNCE by 540 million euros.

+Restructuring and refocus

+Beginning in 2023, Nexity began restructuring its operations in response to a downturn in the French real estate market, with the company seeking to reduce debt and refocus its activities on property development and urban regeneration.
+In April 2024, Nexity completed the sale of its property management business for individuals to investment firm Bridgepoint, based on an enterprise value of €440 million.

+As part of the restructuring, Nexity also announced a redundancy plan in 2024 affecting nearly 500 positions.
+The plan was expected to produce €45 million in annual cost savings, while broader cost-reduction measures were expected to reduce the company's cost base by approximately €95 million.
+In early 2025, the company launched "New Nexity", a simplified regional organization focused on its roles as a planner, developer and operator.